gipert/ECM/README.md

 # ECM

-ecm (Elastic Cluster Maker) is a simple program that help you to configure and instantiate your elastic cluster.
+ecm (Elastic Cluster Maker) is a simple python script that help you to configure and instantiate your elastic cluster.

 ## Create your userdata file